A Weight-coded Evolutionary Algorithm for the Multidimensional Knapsack Problem: Experimental comparison

 For a solution $x$, the {\em gap} is defined as: where $x^{LP}$ is the optimum of the LP-relaxed problem to measure the quality of $x$.

-We implement the IWCEA on a personal computer (Inter Core$^{\text{TM}}$ Duo T5800, 2 GHz, 1.99 GB main memory, Windows XP) using \texttt{DEV-C++}.
+We implement the RWCEA on a personal computer (Inter Core$^{\text{TM}}$ Duo T5800, 2 GHz, 1.99 GB main memory, Windows XP) using \texttt{DEV-C++}.
 The initial population is generated by \texttt{MATLAB}.
 The population size is 100, and each run was terminated after $10^6$ created solution candidates; rejected duplicates were not counted.

-Table 1 shows the average gaps of the final solutions and their standard deviations obtained from independent 30 runs per problem instance obtained by the IWCEA and other six variants.
+Table 1 shows the average gaps of the final solutions and their standard deviations obtained from independent 30 runs per problem instance obtained by the RWCEA and other six variants.
 The results of other six variants come from \cite{raidl2005441}.
-The results in Table 1 show that the IWCEA outperformed PE, OR, RK, and DI.
-On all instances but CB2, CB4, CB5, and GK01, the IWCEA performed equal or better than Raidl's WCEA.
-Especially in GK02 to GK11, the IWCEA performed much better than Raidl's method.
+In the last column, bold fonts mean that the results of RWCEA is the best (or equally best) in the seven EAs.
+Italics in the last column mean that the results of RWCEA is better or equal than PE, OR, RK, DI, and WCEA but slightly worse than DIH.
+From this table we can draw the conclusion that the RWCEA is an improvement of WCEA.
+Especially in GK02 to GK11, the RWCEA performed much better than Raidl's method.

-Table 1 also shows that the IWCEA performed averagely slightly worse than DIH.
+Table 1 also shows that the RWCEA performed averagely slightly worse than DIH.
 But we will point out that can yield better results than DIH in some instances.
 Since the best results can be obtained by CPLEX in CB-suite when $\{m,\,n\}=\{5,\,100\}$, $\{10,\,100\}$, and $\{5,\,250\}$, we tested the other 180 instances in CB-suite.
 Each instance was computed 30 times and the best results were compared with the results reported in OR-library.
-The statistical data of the numbers that the IWCEA yielded better, equal or worse results than the results reported in OR-library is shown in Table 2.
+The data of the numbers that the RWCEA yielded better, equal or worse results than the results reported in OR-library is shown in Table 2.
 Tables 3 to 8 show the comparison of each instance.
-These tables show that the results of more than 50\% instances can be improved by the IWCEA.
+These tables show that the results of more than 50\% instances can be improved by the RWCEA.